kostiakoval/kostiakoval.github.io/_posts/2014-07-16-swift-adopting-sequence.md

   }
 }
 ```
 This looks better, but not perfect.
 My Stack is using Arrray<T> as storage.
-Array has addopted Sequence alredy.
+Array has adopted Sequence already.
 Maybe we could use it's implementation.
 I found [an article](http://robots.thoughtbot.com/swift-sequences) that does exactly what I want

 ```
 extension Stack : Sequence {